redmarverick/Final-Capstone-Frontend/README.md

 ### Key Features <a name="key-features"></a>

-- Only Admin can add or delete Cars from the website.
 - Users can create accounts and log in securely to access the booking functionalities.
 - Choose from a wide range of available cars based on your preferences and requirements.
 - Easily book a car for your desired date and time and manage your bookings efficiently.